phillipsj/phillipsj/content/posts/ssh-key-based-auth-for-windows.md

 # Wrapping Up

 This was a fun one to work on.
 I have been using SSH with Windows for some time, yet I hadn't tried to configure key-based authentication.
-I know have this post to reference in the future.
+I now have this post to reference in the future.
 I hope you too find this useful.

 Thanks for reading,